capital-G/supercollider-wiki/Installing-SuperCollider-on-Fedora.md

 ## Planet CCRMA

-Planet CCRMA documentation is not always up to date, here is an example installing SuperCollider on Fedora 25.
+Here's an example installing SuperCollider on Fedora 25 using the Planet CCRMA repositories.

 Install the repository package: